About these ads

 48th Chicago International Film Festival Report Card: Head of the Class

-In the past it has not been uncommon for there to be what I would call a classic sense of Second City disappointment hanging over the Chicago International Film Festival.
-Perhaps it’s the knowledge that CIFF is North America’s oldest competitive film fest (it was founded in 1964) and yet it has clearly since been bypassed by at least a dozen others in terms of popularity and prestige.
-But, as I noted in my pre-festival coverage, the 48th CIFF offered a virtual embarrassment of riches; I saw 15 movies, a personal record, and still wasn’t able to take in everything I really wanted to (Raul Ruiz’s Night Across the Street and the Tavianis’ Caesar Must Die both regrettably got away).
-More importantly, not only did CIFF offer up a lot of good films, the very best of them seemed to matter in a way that said “Cinema is alive and well,” and to which audiences responded in kind: there was an electric vibe running through the sold out screenings of Holy Motors and Like Someone in Love that resulted in bursts of spontaneous applause and instantly heated arguments at the end of each respective movie.
+As I noted in my pre-festival coverage, the 48th CIFF offered a virtual embarrassment of riches; I saw 15 movies, a personal record, and still wasn’t able to take in everything I really wanted to see (Raul Ruiz’s Night Across the Street and the Tavianis’ Caesar Must Die both regrettably got away).
+More importantly, not only did CIFF offer up a lot of good films, the very best of them seemed to matter in a way that said “Cinema is alive and well,” and audiences responded in kind: there was an electric vibe running through the sold out screenings of Holy Motors and Like Someone in Love that resulted in bursts of spontaneous applause and instantly heated arguments at the end of each respective movie.
 Below are my grades for the films that finished, for me, at the “head of the class.”
 The rest of my grades will be posted next week.

 Holy Motors (Carax, France)